BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

           brew services start mongodb/brew/mongodb-community

-3. If you run into any issues please let one of our instructors or TAs know
+3. If you run into any issues please let one of our instructors know

 #### MongoDB Compass Graphical Interface

+__ Note: Only do this if it was not installed along with MongoDB in the previous step.

 1. Visit the MongoDB Compass installation instructions <https://docs.mongodb.com/compass/master/install/>
 2. Download MongoDB Compass from <https://www.mongodb.com/try/download/compass>